gfunkmonk/icecream/README.md

-compilers (e.g. arm-linux-g++ and arm-linux-gcc), make sure that these symbolic links are in the path and before the path of your toolchain, with $ICECC\_CC and $ICECC\_CXX you need to tell icecream which compilers to use for preprocessing and local compiling, e.g. set it to ICECC\_CC=arm-linux-gcc and ICECC\_CXX=arm-linux-g++.
+compilers (e.g. arm-linux-g++ and arm-linux-gcc), make sure that these symbolic links are in the path and before the path of your toolchain, with $ICECC\_CC and $ICECC\_CXX you need to tell icecream which compilers to use for preprocessing and local compiling. e.g. set it to ICECC\_CC=arm-linux-gcc and ICECC\_CXX=arm-linux-g++.

 As the next step you need to create a .tar.bz2 of your cross compiler,